easyscience/EasyCrystallography/docs/src/components/spacegroup.rst

 Multiplicity for a point
 ^^^^^^^^^^^^^^^^^^^^^^^^
 We can also use the spacegroup to determine the multiplicity of a point.
 This is useful for determining structure factors and other properties.
 It is also required in some calculations.
-The following example uses the :meth:`easyCrystallography.Components.SpaceGroup.SpaceGroup.get_site_multiplicity` method.
+The following example uses the :meth:`easycrystallography.Components.SpaceGroup.SpaceGroup.get_site_multiplicity` method.

 .. code-block:: python

-    from easyCore import np
+    import numpy as np
-    from easyCrystallography.Components.SpaceGroup import SpaceGroup
+    from easycrystallography.Components.SpaceGroup import SpaceGroup

     # Create a spacegroup which has a few operations
     spacegroup_str = 'C m c a'